2005–06 Chicago Bulls season: Standings

-Record vs. opponents

 Playoffs

 At 41–41 (.500) record, the Bulls managed to sneak into the Eastern Conference Playoffs as a 7th seed.
 They would lose in the first round to the eventual NBA Champion Miami Heat, although they did manage to stretch the best of 7 series to 6 games, ending a season in which they played very inconsistently on a somewhat positive note.
 A year later, the Bulls would defeat the Heat in a sweep in the first round.